NAS-Bench-Graph: Benchmarking Graph Neural Architecture Search: Analyses

 \subsection{Cross-datasets Correlations}

-To measure how architectures perform across different datasets, we calculate the performance correlation of all architectures on dataset pairs as in~\cite{you2020design}.
+To measure how architectures perform across different datasets, we calculate the performance correlation of all architectures on dataset pairs as You et al.~\cite{you2020design}.
 Specifically, we adopt three metrics: Pearson correlation coefficient, Kendall rank correlation, and the overlapping ratio of the top 5\% architectures, i.e., if there are $N$ architectures belonging to the top 5\% of both two different datasets in terms of accuracy, then the overlapping ratio is $N/(26,206 \times 5\%)$.
 We show the results in Figure~\ref{fig:corr}.

 We can observe that the correlation matrix has roughly block structures, indicating that there exist groups of datasets in which architectures share more correlations.
 For example, Cora, CiteSeer and PubMed generally show strong correlations.
 The correlations are also relatively high between Physics, Photo, Computers, and ogbn-arXiv.
 Notice that even for these datasets, only the Pearson correlation coefficient and Kendall rank correlation have large values, while the overlapping ratio of the top 5\% architectures is considerably lower (e.g., no larger than 0.3).
-Since we usually aim to discover best architectures, the results indicate that best-performing architectures in different graph datasets exhibit complicated patterns, and directly transferring the best architecture from a similar dataset as in \cite{you2020design} may not lead to the optimal result.
+Since we usually aim to discover best architectures, the results indicate that best-performing architectures in different graph datasets exhibit complicated patterns, and directly transferring the best architecture from a similar dataset as You et al. \cite{you2020design} may not lead to the optimal result.
+More analyses about the transferability of the optimal architectures on different datasets can be found in the Appendix B.3.